taylordotfish/kanoodle/README.md

 ===============

 **kanoodle-solver** is a solver for the puzzle game [Kanoodle].
-It is not official or affiliated with Kanoodle in any way.
+It is not official or affiliated with Kanoodle or Educational Insights in any way.

 [Kanoodle]: https://www.educationalinsights.com/kanoodle